Scipio94/Academic-ROI/README.md

 ## Conclusion

 The implementation of iReady resources by the Foundation Academies’ academic team to achieve their priority focus in ELA was successful.
 78%, 222, of the students in the original K-8 Tier 2 cohort following the initial iReady diagnostic moved into Tier 1.
-Additionally, there was a positive fiscal return, for every dollar spent on iReady resources there can be an expected increase of approximately 1% in the percentage of students in Tier 1.
+Additionally, there was a positive fiscal return, for every dollar spent on iReady resources there can be an expected increase of approximately 1% in the percentage of students in Tier 1 on average.

 ## Appendix